-If you live at one of the University Colleges, your meal plan applies to that college and you cannot use it at Food Services outlets.
+If you live at one of the University Colleges, your meal plan applies to that college and you eat all your meals there.

-What is the benefit of having a meal plan if I live in a suite-style residence?
+What's the benefit of having a meal plan if I live in a suite/apartment-style residence?

 If you are living in a suite-style residence, meal plans are optional.
 You may wish to purchase one if you plan on eating some of your meals in the food services outlets on campus.
 Great for days when you don’t have time to cook or visit the grocery store!

 Do I need to have a roommate?

 Sharing a room really isn't as bad as you might think.
 You and your roommate will likely have very different schedules, so you won't always be in the room at the same time.
 In reality, roommate relationships usually work out well, and even when there are challenges, there’s a whole team of supportive professional staff here to help you.
 Check out this video with tips to ensure a great roommate experience.

 Can I select my own roommate?

 How am I matched with my roommate?

 The allocation process considers your gender, whether you're in school fall-winter or fall-spring in first year, and the information you provide to the residence where you'll be living, such as your study and sleep habits, personal preferences, etc. Don’t worry, housing staff do their best to ensure that roommate matches are successful by taking your preferences into consideration and providing support after move in.

-You can learn more about residence by reviewing the frequently asked questions on the Housing website.
+You can learn more about residence by reviewing the frequently asked residence questions (Housing website).